WeWork and Uber are proof valuations are meaningless – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

-This week Kate and Alex were back to cover a lot of late-stage news, which they rounded up with some early-stage notes towards the end.
+This week Kate and Alex were back to cover a lot of late-stage news, which they rounded up with some early-stage notes toward the end.
 As a reminder, come check out the show at Disrupt SF if you are in town, we’ll be out amongst startups, chatting all things startups and money.

 Up top, we dug into WeWork and the latest from the company’s continuing IPO saga.
 The question regarding the co-working company’s public offering has changed to whether the IPO will happen this year, not just at what price the firm can entice enough investment to actually get public.